30 years in: Quo vadis generalized uncertainty principle?: Open problems

 where $\{i,j\}=\{1,2,3\}$ label vector components whereas $\{I,J\}=\{1,2,\dots,N\}$ denote the $I-$th and $J-$th particle.
 Given the dynamical variables of the constituents, we may define center-of-mass coordinates and momenta characterising the composite system as

 It can be shown that the ensuing deformed commutation relations at the level of center-of-mass positions and momenta read

 For simplicity, we impose that the collection of constituents undergoes collective quasi-rigid motion.
-This assumption is particularly tailored to recent experimental proposals aimed at detecting quantum gravitational signatures via quantum optics and mechanical oscillators \cite{Pikovski:2011zk,Bekenstein:2012yy,Kumar:2019bnd}.
-In other words, consider the momenta to be approximately given by $\hp_{I,i}\simeq\hmp_i/N$, $\forall\{I,i\}$.
+This assumption is particularly tailored to recent experimental proposals aimed at detecting quantum gravitational signatures via quantum optics and mechanical oscillators \cite{Pikovski:2011zk,Bekenstein:2012yy}.
+However, it may be violated in more complex systems, for instance in the presence of strong interactions \cite{Kumar:2019bnd}.
+The momenta of the constituents of an object in rigid motion are approximately given by $\hp_{I,i}\simeq\hmp_i/N$, $\forall\{I,i\}$.
 As a result, the modified commutation relations \eqref{com2} and \eqref{com22} become

 Considering the argument of the functions $f,$ $\bar{f}$ and $\theta$, it is evident that the relevance of the deformations decreases quadratically with increasing $N$.
 Clearly, the thermodynamical limit (\ie, $N\to\infty$) for the above functions is equivalent to the limit $\hmp\to0$, which yields the standard quantum mechanical picture with $f\to1,$ $\bar{f}\to0$ and $\theta/N\to 0$.
 This implies that macroscopic objects obey ordinary quantum mechanics.